DonyaElbanna/ng-gallery-app/README.md

 ## Description

-A SPA using the [fake API](https://jsonplaceholder.typicode.com/), to get, add, edit users and view their details.
+A SPA using the [jsonplaceholder fake API](https://jsonplaceholder.typicode.com/), to get, add, edit users and view their details.

 ## Directions

 To start the local server run `json-server users.json --watch` inside the data folder to get the registered users to login or to sign up.
 You have to be a registered user to view the app.
-The server runs on `http://localhost:3000/`
+The server runs on `http://localhost:3000/users`

 To start the project run `ng serve -o`.